ojasvsingh71/Web-Notes/react-2.md

 ---

->With this structure, we maintain a consistent card styling across different sections of our application, promoting reusability and making it easy to manage the overall theme.
+>🎨With this structure, we maintain a consistent card styling across different sections of our application, promoting reusability and making it easy to manage the overall theme.
 This approach is especially beneficial when you want to keep a uniform appearance for similar components while varying their internal content.

 ---

-## Class Components vs Functional Components
+## 🆚 Class Components vs Functional Components

 In React, components are the building blocks of a user interface.
 There are two main types of components: class-based components and functional components.